Our research is editorially independent but we may earn a commission for purchases made through our links.

-Summer is just around the corner, which means it’s the perfect time to start planning your vacation getaways.
-So, if your idea of “getting away” is escaping the steaming hot heat and the humidity, then a water park is the perfect relief.
-And North Carolina has plenty of them to choose from – whether you want to stay outdoors or be inside, take a gentle wade in the pool or brave a monstrous tube slide.
+Summer is just around the corner, which means it’s the perfect time to start planning your summer getaway in North Carolina.
+So, if your idea of “getting away” is escaping the steaming hot heat and the humidity, then a water park is a perfect relief.
+Lucky for us, North Carolina has plenty to choose from, it doesn’t matter if you want to stay outdoors or be inside, enjoy a gentle wade in the pool or brave a monstrous tube slide.
 The Tarheel state has a little something for everyone.

 YOU'RE ALL SET!